maaretp/talks/talk_habit_of_AI_in_quality_engineering.md

 # Habit of AI in Quality Engineering

 Four years of programmatic tests with GitHub Copilot.
 One year of AI-generated pull request reviews.
 Three years of applying chat-based generative AI.
-Those four years have lead to a habit of AI in the work I do, and I believe in 2025, we need that habit distributed across the organization.
+Those four years have led to a habit of AI in the work I do, and I believe in 2025, we need that habit distributed across the organization.

 In this talk we look at my use case examples: